MicrosoftDocs/dynamics365smb-docs/financials/across-how-use-financials-data-source-flow.md

 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: workflow, Odata, Power App, SOAP ms.date: 03/15/2017
+ms.search.keywords: workflow, Odata, Power App, SOAP ms.date: 06/02/2017
 ms.author: edupont

 ---
-# Using Dynamics 365 for Financials in Microsoft Flow
+# Using [!INCLUDE[d365fin](includes/d365fin_md.md)] in an Automated Workflow
 You can use your [!INCLUDE[d365fin](includes/d365fin_md.md)] data as part of a workflow in Microsoft Flow.

 **Note**: You must have a valid account with [!INCLUDE[d365fin](includes/d365fin_md.md)] and with Flow.